 The efforts to market Copper River salmon first targeted the Pacific Northwest, particularly Seattle and Portland, since there was a built-in demand for salmon in the area.
 The spring salmon run and salmon season opening were heralded local events.

 On top of great taste, the fishing practices that bring Copper River salmon to market are sustainable.
-Alaska Fish and Game assures the seasons for different species don't start until a solid population of salmon has already headed up the river to spawn.
+Alaska Fish and Game assures the seasons for different species don't start until a solid population of salmon have already headed up the river to spawn.

 When Is Copper River Salmon Available?